 Every day I sit around for about ten minutes and try to figure out whether or not I’m depressed.
 I don’t seem to be.
 Mostly I’m sort of numbed out and averse to leaving the house.
 That’s pretty normal for me, though.
-Maybe it’s fine.
+It’s probably fine.

 Radiation will involve me resting on a table while being shot with the magic beams.
 And then I go home and eat crackers.
 I never have much to do with any of this.
 I am a passenger.
 It’s hard to stay awake for it all.
 Every clinic I go to, someone asks for a picture ID and proof of insurance, so that’s my primary responsibility…to have a pocket and to make sure that the two relevant cards are inside of the pocket.
 In terms of me and my involvement with the situation, the bar is low.

 Because of the mellowness of the cancer and the fact that radiation will likely wipe out the remaining stuff, I may be through this by the end of the year.
 That means that I am lucky and I am obligated, by The Universal Law of Pointlessness, to feel grateful.
 I’m not one of those people who believe all things happen for a reason.
 I tend to think the opposite.
 But, when you believe the way I do, it means you have to feel grateful any time you survive the unreasonable.

 My thoughts are doing well enough, anyway.
 My emotions have been more erratic.
 Numbly erratic, it doesn’t have to make sense.
 I can’t seem to have a stable set of feelings about anything.
 I’m blank for the worst stuff and then emotional when I normally wouldn’t be.
 Surgery day: upbeat, trying to make nurses laugh.
 Then, other days, crying at the grocery store because cereal boxes are going by or hey there’s a bag of flour, everything is random, fuck it, feelings just pinballing around, without purpose or antecedent.